HOW DOES A WE WORK?

 - WE applicants must write a clear and concise letter (no longer than two pages double-spaced or one page single-spaced and typed) stating the reason for why they are applying to withdraw.

-- There should be a direct link between information presented in the cover letter and the supporting documents.
+- There should be a direct link between the information presented in the cover letter and the supporting documents.

 - A chronological list of relevant events is helpful when reviewing all requests.